Experience something different. This excursion takes you to the least-explored, most remote area of the lake.

 - Spanish/English Speaking Guide

-- Infusions of various flavors (coffee and various tea) with sweet snacks.
+- Infusions of various flavors (coffee and various tea) with sweet snacks and sodas.

 - Round trip transfer to the port

 - **Where does the boat depart from?** The boat departs from Bahia Lopez, on the road to Circuito Chico, about 30 km away from Bariloche.

 - **How do I get to Bahia Lopez?** You can get there on your own car (there’s a free parking lot).
 You can also take the number 10 bus (ask for schedule) or you can take a taxi or remisse.